Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Experiments

 \subsection{Power of Scattered Signals}

-The non-linear absolute value function adopted as the activation function within scattering networks acts to spread signal content, predominantly from high to low frequencies.
-To demonstrate this numerically we generate 100 simulations of random spherical signals, with spherical harmonic coefficients drawn from a standard Gaussian distribution.
-In \fig{\ref{fig:wavelet_power_spectra}} we plot the average power spectra of the wavelet coefficients of these signals, for $(L, \lambda, J_0) = (128, 2, 2)$, before and after taking the absolute value (for full-resolution wavelet transforms so that high frequency signal content is apparent).
-Notice in \fig{\ref{fig:wavelet_power_spectra:before}} that the harmonic support of the resulting wavelet coefficients matches the support of the underlying wavelets, as expected.
-Notice in \fig{\ref{fig:wavelet_power_spectra:after}} that after taking the absolute value the power of the signal is spread in harmonic space and predominantly mixed from high to low frequencies, as expected.
+The absolute value function adopted as the activation function within scattering networks acts to spread signal content, predominantly from high to low frequencies.
+To demonstrate this we generate 100 simulations of random spherical signals, with spherical harmonic coefficients drawn from a standard Gaussian distribution.
+In \fig{\ref{fig:wavelet_power_spectra}} we plot the average power spectra of the wavelet coefficients of these signals before and after taking the absolute value.
+Notice in \fig{\ref{fig:wavelet_power_spectra:before}} that the harmonic support of the wavelet coefficients matches the support of the underlying wavelets, as expected.
+Notice in \fig{\ref{fig:wavelet_power_spectra:after}} that after taking the absolute value the power of the signal is spread in harmonic space, predominantly mixed from high to low frequencies, and that variability is reduced, as expected.